-This smaller cartoon is a commentary offered on the eve of the passage of the Chinese Exclusion Act, signed into law on May 6, 1882 by President Chester A. Arthur.
+This smaller cartoon is a commentary offered on the eve of the passage of the Chinese Exclusion Act, signed into law on May 6, 1882, by President Chester A. Arthur.

 The passage of the act was a victory for the Democratic Party, shown here, not as a donkey, which had become the favored symbol.
-Instead Nast returns to his past and revives his old nemesis, the Tammany Tiger.
+Instead, Nast returns to his past and revives his old nemesis, the Tammany Tiger.

-The Tammany Tiger is clenching on the queue of a Chinese man who is desperately holding on for life by wrapping his arms and legs around a tree trunk named “A Veto.”
+The Tammany Tiger clenches on the queue of a Chinese man who is desperately holding on for life by wrapping his arms and legs around a tree trunk named “A Veto.”
 The weight of the tiger is pulling down on the queue, stretching the Chinese man and causing him great discomfort.

 The queue is the lifeline for the tiger.
 The Democrats are reinvigorated by raising “The Chinese Question” and their legislative triumph to drive the Chinese out.
 By referring to the Democrats as the Tammany Tiger, Nast makes an unmistakable comparison to the corrupt Tweed era.
 At last, this tiger has found something to hold onto.
 In a twist of irony, the Chinese, by their very existence, have empowered the Democrats.

-The Tammany Tiger can hardly believe his luck.
+The Tammany Tiger can hardly believe his predicament.
 After Tweed’s arrest and fall from power, the tiger had been quiet.
 The tiger has only barely escaped doom.
 He holds the queue precariously by his teeth.
 His limbs are all askew, and he has an expression of surprise or puzzlement.

-Thomas Nast signed the cartoon on the left side, or side of the Chinese trying to remain in the U.S.
+Thomas Nast signed the cartoon on the left side or side of the Chinese trying to remain in the U.S.

 One thought on ““At Last the Democratic Tiger has Something to Hang On” 1882”